How to Protect Your Hair From the Sun

 When I got home, I wondered, was there anything I could have put on my hair besides a hat to save my hair?
 I emailed our friend, The Makeover Guy, Christopher Hopkins, who specializes in hair, and he told me about summer hair.

-Hair that has been colored is susceptible to fading with U.V. rays.
+Hair that has been colored is susceptible to fading with UV rays.
 Some products say they have sunscreens, but I seriously doubt the benefits as it is pretty challenging to cover every strand from top to bottom and all around with sunscreen.
 And if it’s sticking to your hair, it will likely make it flat or sticky.

 Hats are pretty much it.
 And I know the boomers like to believe there is an answer to everything.
-Cake and eat it too.
+Cake and eat it, too.
 But alas, coverage is it.
 If you’re in the sun, the color will fade.
 Creams don’t eliminate your wrinkles, and weight loss is impossible without a diet change.

 Shampooing is what really does the fading, more so than even the sun, so shampooing less is always a better way of preserving color.
 Try rinsing and using conditioner to cleanse.